Uncle Al's Racing Rules in Pictures

 ...

-In the photo on the left above, W6732 and W286 are not talked about as being overlapped since they are on opposite tacks and are not "about to round a mark ..." (i.e. Rule 18 does not apply to them).
+In the photo on the left above, W6732 and W286 are overlapped even though they are on opposite tacks because both are "sailing more than ninety degrees from the true wind".

-W9235 and W7700 (above right) are however about to round the red mark I have "drawn in" (it was down there somewhere - I know!
-I nearly hit it!!).
-Thus Rule 18 applies, and if Roger Shepherd (7700) can just turn on the afterburners, he can get an overlap in time to claim "buoy room/water" from Brian Jeffs (9235).
+Once W9235 and W7700 (above right) reach the zone around the red mark I have "drawn in" (it was down there somewhere - I know!
+I nearly hit it!!) the term overlap can be applied between them because Rule 18 applies.
+So, if Roger Shepherd (7700) can just turn on the afterburners, he can get an overlap in time to claim "mark room/water" from Brian Jeffs (9235).

 ...